Gen Z women in their boysober phase are embracing the delights of audio porn

 According to the International Journal of Impotence Research, labiaplasties (surgery to reduce the size of the labia minora) became the 15th most popular plastic surgery procedure in the US in 2019, with overexposure to social media and pornography being cited as some of the many reasons.
 Doctors have claimed that girls as young as 11 years have met with them to have their genitals look “like a Barbie.”

 So imagine how much better things would be if we removed the obsession with someone else’s body from sex.
-How great would it be if our body and sexuality were at the centre of the experience rather than watching someone else succumb to a (probably faked) orgasm?
-The only thing better I can imagine is to take this newfound sexual knowledge into the dating world and find a partner who appreciates us, our bodies, and our desires in the same way we’ve just learned to appreciate them.
+Imagine how great they could be if our body and sexuality were at the centre of the experience rather than watching someone else succumb to a (probably faked) orgasm.

 @dipseastories